wclabadie/website/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my web site.
-I am a 6th-year Economics Ph.D. candidate at the University of Houston.
-I study public economics and the decision-making of institutions, especially public schools.
+I study public economics and the economics of education, and am especially interested in the decision-making processes in public schools.